Leonardo's world map

-Leonardo's unique equilateral triangular design is applied for a world map.
-It is a map drawn using the "octant projection" and dated by Richard Henry Major to approximately 1514.
-It was found loosely inserted among a Codex of Leonardo da Vinci.
-It features an early use of the name America.
-The map incorporates information from the travels of Amerigo Vespucci, published in 1503 and 1505.
+Leonardo's world map is the name assigned to a unique world map drawn using the "octant projection" and found loosely inserted among a Codex of Leonardo da Vinci preserved in Windsor.
+It features an early use of the toponym America and incorporates information from the travels of Amerigo Vespucci, published in 1503 and 1505.
 Additionally, the map depicts the Arctic as an ocean and Antarctica as a continent of about the correct size.

-The likelihood that the map, found among Leonardo da Vinci's papers preserved in Windsor, was drawn by Leonardo himself has not been completely accepted by scholars.
-According to Major, who published the map in 1865 and defended its authenticity, the date indicated would be doubtful also because Florida is drawn as an island with the name of TERRA FLORIDA.
+The conjecture that the map was drawn by Leonardo himself is not universally accepted by scholars.
+Richard Henry Major, who first published the map in 1865 and defended its authenticity, dated it around 1514 because Florida is drawn as an island with the name of TERRA FLORIDA.